Get Close: Background

 Having fired Chambers from the band, Hynde was left as the only remaining original member.
 Foster's departure shortly afterwards left the band without a rhythm section.
 With Jimmy Iovine and Bob Clearmountain taking over production duties, about half of the album was recorded by Hynde and McIntosh with high-profile session players.
 Bass guitar was provided by Bruce Thomas (of the Attractions), Chucho Merchán and John McKenzie, and drums by Simon Phillips, Steve Jordan and Mel Gaynor, then of Simple Minds, with assorted keyboards and synthesizers provided by Tommy Mandel, Patrick Seymour, Funkadelic's Bernie Worrell, Bruce Brody (ex-Patti Smith Band) and Wix Wickens.
 Carlos Alomar made further contributions on percussion and synthesizer programming.

 The later album sessions featured contributions from two further musicians: former James Brown bass guitarist T.M.
 Stevens and ex-Haircut One Hundred drummer Blair Cunningham.
 Towards the end of the sessions, Stevens and Cunningham were recruited into the band full-time.
 On release, Get Close was credited to a formal Pretenders lineup of Hynde, McIntosh, Stevens and Cunningham, despite the latter two members only having played on half of the album.
 All four musicians appeared on the album cover art, as had been the case with previous Pretenders albums.
 Unlike previous albums, however, this time Hynde was the only member pictured on the front cover, emphasizing her dominance of the band (as would be the case with all subsequent Pretenders album art).

 In comparison to the New Wave stylings of the first three Pretenders albums, Get Close had a strong funk element (partially due to the substantial session contributions from American funk, soul and rhythm and blues players).
-The album also featured Pretenders' first power ballad: "Hymn to Her", a paean to femaleness written by Hynde's former schoolfriend Meg Keene.
+The album also featured Pretenders' first power ballad: "Hymn to Her", a paean to femininity, written by Hynde's former schoolfriend Meg Keene.
 The band also recorded a Carlos Alomar song, "Light of the Moon".